I regularly refer to women and men in public talks or men, women and children or all sentient beings.

 Dharma does not reject the plethora of views around identity and gender – male, female or otherwise.
 Teachings examine the suffering through clinging to any identity or using identity of skin colour, gender or age to undermine, blame or attack another or others.

-What must it be like for those who endure prejudice (means prejudgement) frequently or have been wounded through the abusive behaviour or voice of one person?
-I ask myself or the person “What happened in the person’s past to form such views?”
+What must it be like for those who endure abuse or prejudice (means prejudgement) frequently or have been wounded through the abusive behaviour or voice of one person?
+I ask myself or the person “What happened in the person’s past to form such ugly views?”

 Sadly, there are a few in minority groups, militant and angry, who reveal forms of racism, sexism etc at the dominant group.
 Putting it simply, two wrongs do not make a right.